+!
 Use a soft paper towel or cloth and an LCD screen cleaning spray to clean the protective glass light, use a camera to check the UV panel!
+You can also place a sheet of paper onto the screen.

-You can test the LCD from the Advanced Settings Menu ('Display Test' option)

-🗙 Do not look directly in UV
+!
+You can test the LCD from the Advanced Settings Menu ('Display Test' option) X Do not look directly in UV